The Halo Bispectrum Multipoles in Redshift Space: Results

 We illustrate this point in figure~\ref{fig:scale_cuts} where we compare the contour plots for the $B_0+B_2$ analysis under the following assumptions: \begin{itemize} \item $\kmax^{B_0}=\kmax^{B_2}=0.06\kMpc$ (blue); \item $\kmax^{B_0}=0.08\kMpc$ and $\kmax^{B_2}=0.06\kMpc$ (yellow); \item $\kmax^{B_0}=\kmax^{B_2}=0.08\kMpc$ (magenta). \end{itemize} In all cases we adopt the reference, 5-parameter model.

-We find that extending $\kmax^{B_0}$ to $0.08\kMpc$ can significantly reduce the error, in particular on the bias parameters.
-However, for the $\kmax^{B_0}=\kmax^{B_2}=0.08\kMpc$ case, where the $\chi^2$ for the fit is already above the 95\% C.L., we notice that the $f$-$b_1$ contour already shows a discrepancy with the expected values at more than 2-$\sigma$.
+We find that extending $\kmax^{B_0}$ to $0.08\kMpc$ can significantly reduce the errors on the bias parameters in particular.
+However, for the $\kmax^{B_0}=\kmax^{B_2}=0.08\kMpc$ case, where the $\chi^2$ for the fit is already above the 95\% C.L., we notice that the $f$-$b_1$ contour already shows a discrepancy with the expected values at more than 95.4\% credible regions.
 We will adopt the scale cuts defined by $\kmax^{B_0}=0.08\kMpc$ and $\kmax^{B_2}=0.06\kMpc$ as our reference choice for most of the tests in the following sections.